Petrol, Diesel Prices Today: Petrol Price in Delhi Below Rs 100, Check Fuel Rates in Your City

-The petrol and diesel prices in India continue to remain the same.
-On Sunday, petrol in Delhi is being sold at Rs 96.72 per litre, while diesel is retailing at Rs 89.62 per litre.
-Meanwhile, in Chennai, petrol is being sold at Rs 102.73 per litre, and diesel is priced at Rs 94.33 per litre.
+Despite expectations of a drop in crude oil prices following the US bank collapses, fuel prices in India remained unchanged on Wednesday, March 22.
+The prices of petrol and diesel stayed put in most parts of the country because oil marketing companies were unable to recover nearly Rs 18,000 crore in accumulated losses from earlier quarters.
+Prior to this, the cost of petrol and diesel would be updated every day at 6 am by OMCs.
+However, the current price freeze is expected to persist as the companies work towards recuperating their losses.

-Mumbai continues to have the highest price for petrol, trading at Rs 106.31 per litre, with diesel priced at Rs 94.27 per litre.
-In Kolkata, the cost of petrol remained stagnant at Rs 106.03 per litre, while diesel is being sold for Rs 92.76 per litre.
+As a result, on March 22, Delhi saw petrol being sold at Rs 96.72 per litre, with diesel priced at Rs 89.62 per litre.
+Meanwhile, Mumbai emerged as the city with the highest fuel prices in the country, with petrol costing Rs 106.31 per litre and diesel available for Rs 94.27 per litre.
+Chennai witnessed petrol being sold at Rs 102.73 per litre and diesel at Rs 94.33 per litre, while Kolkata saw petrol prices stagnate at Rs 106.03 per litre and diesel at Rs 92.76 per litre.

-Even as the crude oil has got cheaper in the world, there were expectations in the market that the fuel prices in India might reduce.
-However, prices of petrol and diesel in India are unlikely to be reduced anytime soon as oil marketing companies (OMCs) have to recover accumulated losses of Rs 18,000 crore due to high crude prices in earlier quarters.
+With no significant price drops on the horizon, Indian consumers can expect to continue paying high prices for petrol and diesel in the near future.

 Delhi